raphaelrochaw/Personal_Website/README.md

 <img src="imagem_datascience2.png" width="1200" height="400" />

-# **Raphael Rocha Wenceslau**
+# **Raphael Rocha Wenceslau - Personal Website**
 ### Professor of Design and Analysis of Animal Experiments at Federal Universtity of Minas Gerais, Brazil

 Welcome!

-This is a site to make available all written materials for disciplines taught by me at the Veterinary School of the Federal University of Minas Gerais.
+This is a website to serve as a repository for materials (codes, datasets, programs, etc...) used in the courses I teach at the Veterinary School of the Federal University of Minas Gerais.
+The material was written to provide programming examples in the courses Data Analysis for Animal Studies, Introduction to Machine Learning - Regression Models, Introduction to Machine Learning - Classification Models, and Design of Animal Studies.
-Feel free to browse the page and get all available codes.
-I strongly suggest that you test and validate all code.
-Some issues may still remain because the scripts are under continuous development.
-I am not responsible for misuse by third parties.
+I strongly suggest that you test all codes before use, they were built for academic purposes only.
+Some issues may remain because the scripts are under continuous development.
+I will not be responsible for misuse by third parties.

-The scripts are built to provide programming examples in the courses Data Analysis for Animal Studies, Introduction to Machine Learning - Regression Models, Introduction to Machine Learning - Classification Models and Design of Animal Studies.
+Click on the course name to be redirected to its files.
-Click on the discipline name to be redirected to its files.
+Feel free to browse the page!